wycks/SublimeText-WordPress-Autocomplete/README.md

 You can install WordPress Auto Complete from inside Sublime Text itself.
 Open the Command Palette and select "Package Control: Install Package", then search for WordPress Auto Complete and you're done!

 #### Manual

-Download the .zip or git clone this into where your sublime packges are located, you can find that out by clicking "Preferences-->Browse Packages".
+Download the .zip or git clone this into your sublime packages location, you can find it under "Preferences-->Browse Packages".

-You should have this to just install it directly from sublime.. [package_control]: http://wbond.net/sublime_packages/package_control
+You should have this instead: [package_control](http://wbond.net/sublime_packages/package_control)